Deep Springs College: Campus

-Deep Springs used to have a direct telephone line that crossed the White Mountains, but difficult maintenance made service unsustainable.
+Deep Springs used to have a direct telephone line crossing the White Mountains, but difficult maintenance made service unsustainable.
 The line was replaced in the 1980s by a wireless radio link connecting to the Bishop central office.
 Because the radio signal is relayed using a repeater station high in the White Mountains, and because the first relay out of Deep Springs Valley does not have line of sight, the system is subject to outages caused by high winds and inclement weather.
 Previously, the college's Internet connection was an unusually slow 14.4 kbit/s data channel multiplexed into the radio link.
 Not later than 2011, the college connected to the internet by satellite.
 Deep Springs has an FM radio-based Voice over Internet Protocol phone system, and direct inward dialing.

 A small seismic station exists behind the main campus, installed by the former Soviet Union as part of a bi-national underground nuclear test monitoring agreement.

 Alumni

-Despite the small number of admitted students, Deep Springs disproportionately produces members of academia with the majority of graduates going on to receive doctorates; these include multiple scholars, professors, authors, scientists, and members of government.
+Despite the small number of admitted students, Deep Springs disproportionately produces members of academia with the majority of graduates going on to receive doctorates.
+Alumni include multiple scholars, professors, authors, scientists, and members of government.
 The college's alumni have been awarded Rhodes and Truman Scholarships, three MacArthur "genius grants", two Pulitzer Prizes, one Emmy award, and one E. O. Lawrence Award, among other honors.
 Prominent alumni include: